Tennessee Volunteers and Texas Longhorns play in NCAA Tournament second round - WTOP News

 Charlotte, North Carolina; Saturday, 8 p.m.
 EDT

-BOTTOM LINE: No. 6 Tennessee and Texas play in the NCAA Tournament second round.
+BOTTOM LINE: No. 6 Tennessee faces Texas in the second round of the NCAA Tournament.

 The Volunteers are 14-5 against SEC opponents and 11-3 in non-conference play.
-Tennessee is the best team in the SEC in team defense, giving up 67.3 points while holding opponents to 38.6% shooting.
+Tennessee is the top team in the SEC at limiting opponent scoring, allowing 67.3 points while holding opponents to 38.6% shooting.

-Tennessee is shooting 44.6% from the field this season, 1.7 percentage points higher than the 42.9% Texas allows to opponents.
-Texas has shot at a 47.2% clip from the field this season, 8.6 percentage points above the 38.6% shooting opponents of Tennessee have averaged.
+Tennessee averages 79.6 points, 10.5 more per game than the 69.1 Texas allows.
+Texas averages 7.2 made 3-pointers per game this season, 0.3 fewer makes per game than Tennessee gives up.

-TOP PERFORMERS: Dalton Knecht is averaging 21.2 points for the Volunteers.
-Zakai Zeigler is averaging 13.8 points and 6.9 assists over the past 10 games.
+TOP PERFORMERS: Zakai Zeigler is averaging 11.8 points, six assists and 1.8 steals for the Volunteers.
+Dalton Knecht is averaging 23.2 points over the last 10 games.

-Max Abmas is averaging 17 points and 4.2 assists for the Longhorns.
-Dylan Disu is averaging 1.5 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Volunteers: 8-2, averaging 79.7 points, 39.5 rebounds, 16.4 assists, 7.5 steals and 4.4 blocks per game while shooting 43.9% from the field.
 Their opponents have averaged 65.8 points per game.